Trump plays down chances of quick North Korea breakthrough, talks conclude

 “At the same time as working to achieve the goal of denuclearization, we should also build long-term and effective initiatives to keep peace on the Korean peninsula,” Chinese Foreign Ministry spokesman Hua Chunying said in Beijing.

-Additional reporting by Rodrigo Campos and Daniel Bases in New York and Susan Heavey, Doina Chiacu, Richard Cowan and David Brunnstrom in Washington Writing by Alistair Bell; Editing by Robert Birsel and Bill Trott
+Additional reporting by Rodrigo Campos and Daniel Bases in New York and Susan Heavey, David Alexander Doina Chiacu, Makini Brice and David Brunnstrom in Washington; Writing by Alistair Bell; Editing by Bill Trott and Grant McCool